CLOSED CHURCHES WITHIN THE

 History:

-This congregation
+This

-church.
-The congregation met in the
+a new church.
+The congregation met in

-Riverside School until their frame building was dedicated January 19,
+the Riverside School until their frame building was dedicated January 19,

 1908.
 The congregation was formally